dkodr/SimUI/README.md

 One other notable example: while SimpleMenu supports multiple controls / key combinations (please read [this wiki page](https://github.com/fgl82/simplemenu/wiki/3.-Controls) to learn more) I simply did not find a good place to put hints for all of them so I chose only the essential ones fot the bottom bar.

 # Compatibility
 SimUI should work with all devices that are currently supported by SimpleMenu.
 For now, only a 320x240 version has been created but I'm also planning to release 480x320 and 640x480 variants.
+If you encounter any problems on your device, please let me know.
+The theme has been tested and confirmed to be working correctly on these devices: PowKiddy Q20 Mini.

 # Installation
 1. Download the [latest release](https://github.com/dkodr/SimUI/releases/latest)